mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-airgapped/index.md

 ```

 Konvoy provides a convenient CLI command to setup your registry with the required images which you must run in order to populate your registry with all necessary images prior to installing Konvoy.
-Running the command below pulls all of the images, retags them, and pushes them to the specified image registry:
+Running the command below loads all of the images, retags them, and pushes them to the specified image registry:

 ```text
 konvoy config images seed
 ```

+In addition to the default `images.json` file and `images/` directory, it is also possible to use the same `konvoy config images seed` with additional images.
+In your working directory, create an `extras/images/<some-directory>/` and place an `images.json` and the corresponding image tars.

 ## Configure the control plane